cans/ssh-harness/README.md

 distributed vs. centralized VCS, there is not that much difference between them for the day to day edit-commit-merge-push loop.

-In the end being able to access easily and securely to any repository of any VCS.
+In the end, being able to access *easily* and **securely** to the repositories you need is what matters.
 Yet, if many VCS have a way of letting you do that, it generally does not interoperate very well with others.
 You cannot, with the same public key, share a git repository **and** a mercurial one (let alone any other, more involved, combination of repositories and vcs you may wish for).

 *This is the problem vcs-ssh solves*.